fbpx

 While you may be watching nervously as interest rates have shot upwards, the Official Cash Rate has remained stable for two months in a row.
 Economic analysts at Opes Partners, are forecasting that interest rates are now very near their peak and will slowly fall over the next three years.

 What does this mean for you?
 You can now have more certainty around calculating your mortgage repayments—and if you’re worried that this looks high, remember that this rate is likely to come down again over the next several years, easing your repayments.
 But if you’re considering waiting for interest rates to drop again, you’ll be trading off taking advantage of the low property prices.
-We recommend having a chat your preferred mortgage advisers about what different purchase price and interest rate scenarios could look like for you.
+We recommend having a chat to your preferred mortgage advisers about what different purchase price and interest rate scenarios could look like for you.

 *The predicted interest rates from Opes Partners are just an estimate.
 The exact numbers will be different.